chessturo/linear-algebra/pages/ch1/intro-systems.md

 one-variable linear equations have one solution (e.g., $$x + 3 = 0$$ is only
 solved by $$x = -3$$).
-So when you combine them into a system, either they both have the same one solution, or they have different solutions and its impossible to satisfy both simultaneously.
+So when you combine them into a system, either they both have the same one solution, or they have different solutions and it's impossible to satisfy both simultaneously.

 The case where you have a system of linear equations in two variables is where